-The Department for Education (DfE) has published the funding it will allocate to local authorities for mainstream schools in 2021-22 based on the National Funding Formula (NFF) for schools.
+The Department for Education (DfE) has published the funding it will allocate to local authorities for mainstream schools in the 2022-23 financial year, based on the National Funding Formula (NFF) for schools.

 These are provisional and notional funding allocations.
 They are subject to revision and are not necessarily what schools will actually receive.

-Our interactive dashboard (below) allows you to compare average per pupil funding in your constituency with others, and identify schools in your constituency that could have an annual increase or decrease (in real terms), in per pupil funding.
+Our interactive dashboard (below) allows you to compare average per pupil funding in your constituency with others and identify schools in your constituency that could have an annual increase or decrease (in real terms), in funding.

 What has the DfE published?